Event-Driven Video Generation: Appendix

 \paragraph{Key observation.} These errors arise because the sampling update is applied everywhere in the latent state at every step, regardless of whether an interaction is active.
 In other words, the backbone may implicitly encode event structure, but the sampler provides no mechanism to \emph{gate} state evolution based on event presence or phase.

-\paragraph{EVD principle at inference.} EVD modifies sampling by introducing an event gate that enforces: \begin{quote} \emph{Latent state updates should be suppressed in regions/timesteps with no event activity, and concentrated when an event is active.} \end{quote} This converts sampling from ``always update'' to ``update only when justified by an event'', directly targeting the failure modes in Fig.~\ref{fig:failures} without requiring any changes to the backbone solver or the decoding pipeline.
+\paragraph{EVD principle at inference.} EVD modifies sampling by introducing an event gate that enforces: \begin{quote} \emph{Latent state updates should be suppressed in regions/timesteps with no event activity, and concentrated when an event is active.} \end{quote} This turns sampling from ``always update'' into ``update where the event signal supports it.''
+The solver and decoder are unchanged; the update field is no longer applied uniformly everywhere.